rossetti/RossettiArenaBook/docs/03-Chapter3.md

 \FloatBarrier

 \BeginKnitrBlock{rmdnote}
-**Why are we not using the Poisson. distribution in the CREATE module?**
+**Why are we not using the Poisson distribution in the CREATE module?**
 This is a common point of confusion.
 The CREATE module requires the **time between events**, while a Poisson distribution models the *number* of events.
 While it is theoretically possible that the Poisson distribution could be used to represent the time between events, it would indeed be a rare occurrence if it was.
 If you *ever* want to use the Poisson distribution in your CREATE module then you are either wrong in your thinking or you better know exactly what you are doing!
 The
 Poisson distribution models a count of the number of events in a time period.
 The random variable,